New government data shows Trump wanted to close the wrong border

 The other main statistic pushed by the Trump administration during the shutdown was that CBP stopped nearly 4,000 known or suspected terrorists at the southern border in 2018.
 That figure has been similarly debunked.
 In January, NBC News obtained government data showing that only 41 people in a government terrorism database were stopped at the southern border in the first half of the 2018 fiscal year.
 And only six of those 41 were foreigners; the rest were US citizens or green card holders.
 At the northern border, CBP encountered 41 known or suspected terrorists without permanent legal status in the United States.

 Trump threatened repeatedly that he would close some or all US-Mexico border crossings last week if Mexico didn’t meet his impossible demand of stopping all unauthorized immigration.
 “We’re going to have security in this country,” Trump pledged.
-He backed down from his threat last Thursday, saying that he was giving Mexico a “one-year warning.”
-If Trump had actually been so concerned about security, his own government’s data suggests that he should have been pushing to close the Canadian border instead.
+He backed down from his threat last Thursday, saying he was giving Mexico a “one-year warning.”
+If Trump had actually been so concerned about security, his own government’s data suggests he should have been pushing to close the Canadian border instead.